Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 b- style

 * Carousel : after finishing displaying all the slides, not possible to use the arrow to go back to previous slide
-* Navigation bar / burger icon doesn't close after opening.(refresh is required)
+* Navigation bar / burger icon doesn't close upon clicking on icon.
+Refresh or navigation selection is required.

 ## Feedback